 Should You Get a Job at Tesla?

-Yes, working at Tesla is both career-changing and a chance for you to work at a history-making organization.
-The company offers many learning opportunities, impressive employee benefits, and an opportunity to work with an amazing team of professionals.
-In addition, Tesla is a world-renowned manufacturer of clean energy products and vehicles.
+Yes, working at Tesla is a career-changing chance for you to work at a world-renowned manufacturer of clean energy products and electric vehicles.
+Tesla benefits for employees include learning opportunities, plenty of paid time off, and an opportunity to work with an amazing team of professionals.

-Furthermore, if you go through Tesla reviews on Glassdoor, approximately 64 percent of current and former employees would recommend the company to a friend.
-The wide range of career opportunities is also a plus.
-Whether you are a software engineer, delivery employee, technician, or production employee, there’s room for you to flourish at Tesla Inc.
+According to Tesla reviews on Glassdoor, 65 percent of current and former employees would recommend working at Tesla to a friend.
+Tesla has a wide range of career opportunities, so you are likely to find a role that fits your skills.
+Whether you are a software engineer, delivery employee, technician, or production assistant, there’s room for you to flourish at Tesla.

 Tesla Benefits FAQ

-Yes, Tesla offers amazing benefits, which ensures they attract the best professionals in the industry.
-You will receive comprehensive health insurance, paid parental leave, regular training, unlimited vacation days, stock market opportunities, and so much more.
+Yes, Tesla offers good benefits to attract the best professionals in the industry.
+You will receive comprehensive health insurance, paid parental leave, regular training, unlimited vacation days, stock market opportunities, and more.
 The company’s goal is to ensure all employees are comfortable.

-Yes, it is 100 percent worth it.
+Yes, working at Tesla comes with a good salary and comprehensive benefits.
 Tesla is the largest manufacturer of electric cars and other game-changing products in technology.
-In fact, CEO Elon Musk spearheads other interesting ventures like flying to space through SpaceX.
 You will learn a lot and work with a team of highly-skilled colleagues.
 Tesla is a great employer for any innovator in tech.

-Yes.
-Getting a job at Tesla is not easy.
+Yes, getting a job at Tesla is not easy.
 The company receives thousands of applications and maintains a high hiring standard.
-In fact, you may be the ideal candidate but fail to pass through the hiring process.
-That’s why preparation and research are essential for all applicants.
+In fact, you may be a great candidate and still fail to pass through the hiring process.
+That’s why good interview preparation is essential for all Tesla applicants.

-Full-time Tesla employees are eligible for most, if not all, benefits.
-However, the benefits may differ for freelancers, interns, apprentices, and part-time employees.
+Full-time Tesla employees are eligible for most benefits, and part-time employees are eligible for some benefits.
+Benefits will also differ for freelancers, interns, and apprentices.
+Parental leave benefits have additional conditions, and workers need to have worked for a certain number of months to earn them.
 Tesla adheres to federal laws in each state and country when it comes to employee benefits and perks.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.